ALIMONY AND PRENUPTIAL AGREEMENTS: 2022 UPDATE

 Many couples decide to allow a spouse who is unemployed at the time of separation leading to divorce (e.g. a stay-at-home parent situation) to seek some pre-agreed amount of alimony, but otherwise waive the right to seek spousal support if both are employed.
 For the most part, a couple entering into a premarital agreement (or postnuptial agreement) can freely choose whatever alimony terms make them comfortable to enter the marriage, given their unique personal situation.
 Virginia’s Premarital Agreement Act clearly provides that parties to a premarital agreement may agree in advance if and under what conditions either of them can seek spousal support in the event of a divorce.

 Florida and New Jersey have enacted versions of the Uniform Premarital Agreement Act and have statutes on the books that expressly state that parties to a premarital agreement may agree on the “establishment, modification, waiver or elimination of spousal support.”
 See Fla.
 Stat. §61.079(4)(a)(4).
+Likewise, Nevada has a very straightforward version of the UPAA that clearly states that a couple can use a premarital agreement to modify or eliminate alimony or support or maintenance of a spouse (NRS 123A.050(d)).
 Importantly, the alimony terms in a prenup can be amended (in writing) to provide for a different arrangement at any time after marriage to reflect changed life circumstances, such as a situation where one spouse quits or reduces work for the collective good of the family unit.

 For example, consider the case of Steffans v.
 Steffans (N.J.
 Super.App.
 Div.
 2019, Docket No. A-0192-18T1), where the Superior Court of New Jersey Appellate Division considered the enforceability of a prenuptial agreement that called for alimony payments to one spouse upon divorce, depending on the length of the marriage.
 If the marriage lasted twenty-six years, the spouse seeking alimony would receive a total of $500,000, paid over a course of five years in equal bi-monthly installments.
 The court upheld the decision of the lower court, which found the alimony terms of their prenuptial agreement enforceable under the plain language of New Jersey’s Uniform Premarital Agreement Act.